Most people I know would rather go to the dentist for a tooth extraction than deliver a speech in front of their potential clients!

 Stop procrastination when working on your talk

-It’s so important to plan for your talk preparation and schedule time in for it.
-If you don’t make time to prepare, it won’t happen.
-Watch my Sugar Rush Live for 7 tips on how to beat procrastination.
+It’s so important to plan for your talk preparation and schedule time in for it in your diary.
+If you don’t make time to prepare, it won’t happen or end up being a very last minute project which you won’t enjoy.

 Here are the 10 main stages to preparation: